Man fund raises and sponsors horse race in memory of grandfather

 A Grantham man is sponsoring a horse race and fundraising to mark the 20th anniversary of his grandfather passing away.

-Jack Wilson, of Grantham, wanted to do something special as a memorial to his late grandfather, John, who passed away in 2000.
+Jack Wilson, 28, wanted to do something special as a memorial to his late grandfather, John, who passed away in 2000.

 John was a lover of horses, having frequently worked with them to plough fields growing up.